Sifchain/sifnode/test/integration/scalability/README.md

 ### Testing

-Run the following test command that transfers a certain amonut from IBC chain to another:
+Run the following command to start the tests:

 ```
-yarn zx test/test-ibc-transfer-between-two-chains.mjs
+yarn test
 ```

 ### Snapshot